thingsinjars/jQuery-Scoped-CSS-plugin/README.md

 -----------
  * If you're using multiple nested declarations, Webkit might apply different inheritance specificity rules from the other engines.
 I don't know who's right.
  * Opera seems to add an extra display:none on text nodes.
- * Remember, IE < 9 support requires a (http://code.google.com/p/html5shim)[helping hand] if you're using HTML 5 elements
+ * Remember, IE < 9 support requires a [helping hand](http://code.google.com/p/html5shim) if you're using HTML 5 elements

 Notes
 -----